benblack769/HW5/README.md

 --- | ---
 telnet.sh | allows basic testing of server without client client.cpp | client code

-### Experience with ASIO

-Any library which uses a core concept that has an explicitly listed disadvantage of increased code complexity should be approached with caution (ASIO Documentation/Overview/Proactor design pattern/disadvantages).
-Some tasks which would have been trivial with raw sockets were painful without them.
-Notably, calling the underlying setsockopt required setting up an object with 4 functions which returned the arguments for setsockopt, instead of just calling a function.
+make.sh | bash build script
+run_test.py | testing suite script
+user_con.hpp | shared code between client and server

 ### Correctness status

 All of the tests pass except those that use unimplemented features, the testing helper framework I made that seems to have a bug or two, or assume that values can hold arbitrary data.
 Except "delete_not_in", which sometimes works and most of the time fails (even when working on localhost), so I don't know what is wrong with it.

 To ensure that working with huge values (megabytes) actually worked, I made a new test (number 12 get_huge_value), which sets and gets a single enormous value, and checks to see if it is correct.
+It currently fails.

 ### Memory leak status